 The Justice League Unlimited quote listed at the top of the page was anticipated by several years by Grant Morrison, who ended his run on the Justice League comic with a similar scene.
 Having just saved the entire universe from a rampaging cosmic war machine, the League are given a few precious minutes to relax before receiving word that another of their old enemies is up to no good.
 Batman sighs, but Superman gives him a grin and says "Come on, Bruce.
 You know you love it."

 The first 12-issue run of Young Avengers ends with this.
 Everyone on the team except new member Tommy are hanging around Avengers Mansion.
-Then they hear an explosion from across town, and Tommy comes zooming in, complete with his new costume and codename ("Speed"), explaining that a bunch of supervillains are at the United Nations building - which he's going to need Billy to magically put back together ("You can do that, right?")
+Then they hear an explosion from across town, and Tommy zooms in, complete with his new costume and codename, explaining that supervillains are at the UN building.
+Oh, and he just blew up fighting them, so Billy's got to magically put it back together ("You can do that, right?")

 At the end of the SLG Gargoyles comic book sequel series, Goliath is almost giddy that his clan has just doubled in size in less than half an hour with the arrival of an older Brooklyn and his family from their timedancing adventures as well as Coldstone and Coldfire to stay.
 At that, the call that The Pack is on the loose again is not merely an emergency to attend to for Goliath, but also a moment of celebration as the whole clan takes off to kick bad guy butt together with relish.